Junco hyemalis

 Documentation: Specimen: UNSM ZM7366, 12 Dec 1895 Fort Robinson, Dawes Co.

-Taxonomy: Subspecies aikeni breeds in a fairly restricted region, including the Rosebud and Long Pine Hills of southeast Montana, the Black Hills and Short Pine Hills of southwest South Dakota, the Bear Lodge Mountains and Black Hills of northeast Wyoming, and northern Sioux Co of northwest Nebraska, wintering throughout the breeding area east to central South Dakota and south through southwest Colorado, north-central New Mexico, western Oklahoma, and western Kansas (Nolan et al 2020).
+Taxonomy: Subspecies aikeni breeds in a fairly restricted region, including the Rosebud and Long Pine Hills of southeastern Montana, the Black Hills and Short Pine Hills of southwestern South Dakota, the Bear Lodge Mountains and Black Hills of northeastern Wyoming, and northern Sioux Co of northwestern Nebraska, wintering throughout the breeding area east to central South Dakota and south through southwestern Colorado, north-central New Mexico, western Oklahoma, and western Kansas (Nolan et al 2020).

 Bruner (1896) mentioned the collection of a specimen of aikeni with “decidedly pinkish sides,” presumably in Sioux Co.
-In winter 2020-2021 similar birds were photographed in Scotts Bluff Co 20 and 22 Nov (Mlodinow, eBird.org) and in Morrill Co 10 and 17 Jan (Strand, Winter; eBird.org), and in 2021 one was photographed in Carter Canyon, Scotts Bluff Co 29 Nov (Mlodinow, eBird.org).
+In winter 2020-2021 similar birds were photographed in Scotts Bluff Co 20 and 22 Nov (Mlodinow, eBird.org) and in Morrill Co 10 and 17 Jan (Strand, Winter; eBird.org), Subsequently, there have been five additional records, all by Steven Mlodinow: 20 Sep 2022 Kimball Co, 18 Oct 2022 Scotts Bluff Co, 23 Oct 2023 Scotts Bluff Co, 10 Nov 2023 Scotts Bluff Co, and 29 Nov 2021 Scotts Bluff Co.
 These birds appear to have been intergrades with mearnsi, which breeds in the Bighorn Mountains of northern Wyoming and whose range approaches within about 20 miles of that of aikeni in western Powder River County, Montana, at a location where extensive interbreeding occurred at one time (Miller 1941).
 More recently, however, no hybrids could be located in the area, and the current breeding range of aikeni appears to be separated from that of any other junco form (Nolan et al 2020).

 Mila et al (2007) found that differentiation of the white-winged junco population “could be due to founder events and the subsequent fixation of rare alleles in a population of small effective size, although the influence of natural selection cannot be ruled out.
 The fact that some pink-sided juncos from the nearby Bighorn Mountains of Wyoming and even some Oregon juncos cluster with the white-winged juncos suggests that the alleles involved appeared (or became fixed) in the small Black Hills population and spread west through gene flow across hybrid zones”.

-Resident: “White-winged Juncos” are uncommon to rare in summer on the Pine Ridge, occurring mostly in the westerly canyons such as Monroe (Rosche 1982) and Warbonnet (Bruner et al 1904).
-Numbers are lowest Feb-Mar, with one record, 6 Feb 2021; numbers increase slowly beginning mid-Apr (see Winter last dates) and apparently remain relatively constant until Jan.
-A series of high Pine Ridge counts in Jan 2021 suggested that a strong southward movement, likely augmented by Black Hills birds, may occur on occasion in Jan and presumably most years since there is only the single Pine Ridge record Feb-Mar cited above.
-The 2021 high counts were 93 at Chadron Creek WMA, Dawes Co 29 Jan 2021, 85 in Monroe Canyon 3 Jan 2021, and 65 in Sowbelly Canyon, Sioux Co 6-17 2021.
+Resident: “White-winged Juncos” are rare in summer on the Pine Ridge, occurring mostly in the westerly canyons such as Monroe (Rosche 1982) and Warbonnet (Bruner et al 1904).
+Numbers increase slowly beginning mid-Apr (see Winter last dates) and apparently remain relatively constant until Jan.
+An apparent incursion on the Pine Ridge in Jan 2021 suggested that a strong southward movement, likely augmented by Black Hills birds, may occur on occasion in Jan and decline rapidly thereafter, since there is only one Pine Ridge record for Feb-Mar, that in the same 2021 incursion year, 6 Feb 2021.
+The high Jan counts in 2021 were 93 at Chadron Creek WMA, Dawes Co 29 Jan 2021, 85 in Monroe Canyon 3 Jan 2021, and 65 in Sowbelly Canyon, Sioux Co 6-17 2021.
+There are only about 11 records for the Pine Ridge May-Aug (eBird.org, accessed 18 Aug 2024.

 Very strange was the virtual lack of reports for the Pine Ridge for Jun-Sep 2022; the only report was in Jun-Jul.
+Similarly, in 2024 none were reported Jun-Jul.
 During Aug-Sep summering birds should still be present and migrants from the Black Hills, South Dakota should be in evidence.
 No White-winged Juncos were found on some 15 point counts in Jun 2022 along the Pine Ridge from Sioux Co to Dawes Co (Stephen Brenner, personal communication).

 Ducey (1988) listed a report of breeding in Holt Co in 1901, but no details were provided.